dmdevgo/RxPM/README.md

 }
 ```

+In order to optimize the state update and to avoid unnecessary rendering on the view you can add a `DiffStrategy` in the `State`.
+By default, the `DiffByEquals` strategy is used.
+It's suitable for primitives and simple date classes, whereas `DiffByReference` is better to use for collections(like List).

 ### Action
 **Action** is the reactive property which represents the user actions.
 It's mostly used for receiving events from the View, such as clicks.